Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 ---
-title: "How to make a custom booster"
+title: How to make a Booster
 sidebar_position: 1
 ---